PeerConradi/BlazeVote/README.md

 # BlazeVote

-Project to create a nearly anonymouse voting system.
+Project to create a nearly anonymous voting system.
 Working With Blazor-Server.

 ## How does it work